L0neGamer/ekg/README.md

 and then visit [http://localhost:8000/](http://localhost:8000/) in your web browser.

+To make full use out of this module you must first enable GC statistics collection in the run-time system.
+To enable GC statistics collection, either run your program with

+> +RTS -T

+or compile it with

+> -with-rtsopts=-T

+The runtime overhead of @-T@ is very small so it's safe to always leave it enabled.

 # JSON API

 The monitoring server also lets you to retrieve the stats as JSON.